Fred Ewanuick

-Fred Ewanuick (/əˈwαnɪk/; born June 23, 1971) is a Canadian actor known for his roles in the television series Corner Gas as Hank Yarbo and as the title character in the CTV sitcom Dan for Mayor.
+Fred Ewanuick (/əˈwαnɪk/; born June 23, 1971) is a Canadian actor best known for his roles in the television series Corner Gas as Hank Yarbo and as the title character in the CTV sitcom Dan for Mayor.
 He was also a regular in a CTV anthology series, Robson Arms.
-He starred in Nickelodeon's summer 2013 TV movie Swindle.
+Ewanuick starred in Nickelodeon's summer 2013 TV movie Swindle.

-He is also well known for his several award wins for the 2003 lead role in the comedy The Delicate Art of Parking, and reprised his role as Richard Henry "Hank" Yarbo in Corner Gas: The Movie, winning him a Gemini Award, and much praise.
+Ewanuick is also well known for his several award wins for the 2003 lead role in the comedy The Delicate Art of Parking, and reprised his role as Richard Henry "Hank" Yarbo in Corner Gas: The Movie, winning him a Gemini Award, and much praise.
 He also had roles in popular films including The Santa Clause 2, Just Friends, Young Triffie, and a romantic comedy with several other Corner Gas stars in Love and Other Dilemmas, and the disaster film Absolute Zero.

 Early life

 Ewanuick was born and raised in Port Moody, British Columbia, Canada.
 He is of Ukrainian and Italian descent.
-His first job was a paper route, but he was fired for disposing of the newspapers in dumpsters as a "time saver".
-He later worked in a bingo hall until his high school graduation from Port Moody Secondary School, in 1989.
+Ewanuick's first job was a paper route, but he was fired for disposing of the newspapers in dumpsters as a "time saver".
+Ewanuick later worked in a bingo hall until his high school graduation from Port Moody Secondary School in 1989.